Queer YA reading list

 • Wranglestone - Darren Charlton (2020)

 Not quite gay zombie The Knife of Never Letting Go, but you can see that from where it’s standing.
+There’s a sequel.

 • Aristotle and Dante Dive Into the Waters of the World - Benjamin Alire Sáenz (2021)